-To configure the method with which Uptime Infrastructure Monitor scans VMware vCenter server VMs for eligibility for standalone monitoring:
+To configure the method with which Uptime Infrastructure Monitor scans Hyper-V host or VMware vCenter server VMs for eligibility for standalone monitoring:

-- 1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, and then select View. - 2.
-On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
+- 1. In the Infrastructure panel, click the gear icon beside the Hyper-V host or VMware vCenter server, and then select View. - 2.
+On the Element profile page, ensure the Info tab is selected. - 3.
 On the main profile page, locate the Additional Agent Monitoring section, and then click Edit Settings. - 4.
 If desired, modify the Rescan Time Interval setting.